Ulrichsweb: Glossary of Terms

 handbook/manual: A serial type used for a comprehensive and detailed work on a particular topic for practitioners, structured for quick reference, and often used as a supplement to a textbook.
 The term "handbook" is commonly used interchangeably with "manual."

 Impact Factor: A measure of the frequency with which the "average article" in a journal has been cited in a particular year.
-Developed and assigned by Thomson Reuters, the impact factor helps the librarian evaluate a journal's relative importance, especially compared to other journals in the same field.
+Developed by ISI/Thomson Reuters and currently assigned by Clarivate Analytics, the impact factor helps the librarian evaluate a journal's relative importance, especially compared to other journals in the same field.
 The primary focus of the impact factor rating system is scientific, technical, medical (STM) journals.

 ISSN: International Standard Serial Number.
 It is an eight-digit number assigned by the ISSN International Centre and its network of national centers.
 There is a hyphen after the fourth digit as a visual aid.